alivergg/alivergg/README.md

-👋 Hi, I'm just an junior fullstack developer who finally decided to actively host a github 😄
+👋 Hi, I'm just an junior fullstack developer  😄

 I am mainly engaged in writing telegram bots and web applications for them